TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 	- Low energy
 	- High sensitivity → solar neutrinos
 - [[Darkside-20k]] and previous detector summary
+	- How Warwick is involved with darkside #question
 - Motivation for experiment
 	- More sensitive detector so need to account for everything
 	- Too much tritium in xenon could be an explanation